 To be clear it is possible to push a RAW file to the point where it also blows out the highlights, or for it to not have captured as much detail as you wanted in the shadows but at least then you know that this is happening due to the limitations of your camera hardware and not because you lost data due to your camera compressing your photo sacrificing data to save file size.
-The cameras processing also may highlight a part of your image that you did not want highlighted.
-Photography in general is a very subjective process so being able to make the call how far to push certain aspects of the image is critical.
+The camera’s processing also may highlight a part of your image that you did not want to be highlighted.
+Photography, in general, is a very subjective process so being able to make the call how far to push certain aspects of the image is critical.

 “So what am I supposed to do?”

-Shoot RAW save TIFF – The beauty about RAW files is that they are the most pure untouched highest data versions of your files.
+Shoot RAW, save TIFF – The beauty of RAW files is that they are the purest untouched highest data versions of your files.
 So your original RAW file should always remain untouched.
 You can always open your RAW files in Photoshop and then export them as TIFF files.
 This way you have a new uncompressed TIFF file but you always retain the original untouched RAW file particularly if the working file is corrupted or overwritten by mistake.

 “Whoa wait…a TIFF file now?
 I thought we were talking about JPEG vs RAW?”